-Snr.
-Prof. R. Lalitha S. FernandoSenior Professor and Chair,

-Department of Public Administration
+Senior Professor R. Lalitha S. Fernando Senior Professor and Chair in Public Administration, Department of Public Administration

-rlsf@sjp.ac.lk

 Research Center for Business Economics and Development Studies (RCBEDS)

 The Department of Business Economics established the Research Center for Business Economics and Development Studies (RCBEDS) in 2020 with the aim of facilitating, promoting, and sustaining research culture among the educators, researchers, policy makers, practitioners, and students.
 Especially, this center expects to disseminate and share knowledge on contemporary issues in economics within the university system and among the local and foreign communities.